EKQRCalamity/log-cleaner-rs/README.md

 # Usage
 Download exe from releases and run.
 Should do everything else automatically.

+You might run into the issue that it can't find the path, then it will ask you to input the path to the folder.

 # Build
 Clone this repository using
 ```